mrbech/SPPP/report/01_solutions.md

 7       5.006808109
 8       4.948741356

 For a short discussion of reasons why these tests is not accurate see Question 5.

 Comparing with the benchmarks performed in Question 5 and Question 7, there is no doubt that this solution still provides better performance over the single-queued multi-threaded solution.
+It also seems to provide slightly better performance that using the *SimpleDeque* not by a lot but enough to make it significant and it will probably even scale better on machines with more cores.
+The downside to using this queue is obviously how easy it is to make mistakes.
+As described in Question 8 even the pseudo implementation given with this exam had sublet small errors in the code.